ingan274/Hangman/README.md

 1. Press key on keyboard to apply guess
 2. A hint is also available to every round
 3. There are 10 rounds, identifying a unique chef!
 Let's see if you can guess them all!

+## Future Developments
+* Make it multiple players
+* Add more animations and enhancing UX/UI

 # About this game
 Week 4 assigment for the June 2019 cohort of UCLA Boot Camp.
 Built using HTML, CSS, JavaScript (vanilla).